macsbio/HCP_Memory_GWAS/README.md

-This repository contains all the code used in the study "Beyond single variants: A pathway-based approach to explore the genetic basis of memory" 2024.
+# Beyond single variants: A pathway-based approach to explore the genetic basis of memory

+This repository contains all the code used to analyze the GWAS data of the human connectome project to study genetic variants related to memory performance.
+The publication is currently under review.

 Content: